 A chevron may refer to any of the following:

 1. A "V"- or ">" marking that indicates more.
 Many software programs use chevron markings to expand a menu or view other options that may not currently be visible.
-For example, Microsoft Windows users may have two down arrows at the bottom of their menu to display any menu option that has not been used recently.
-Below, is an example of a chevron in the Microsoft Windows XP notification area (two small arrows pointing to the left).
+For example, Microsoft Windows users may have two down arrows at the bottom of their menu to display any menu option that was not used recently.
+Below is an example of a chevron in the Microsoft Windows XP notification area (two small arrows pointing to the left).
 Also, see the menu definition for another visual example of a chevron in a file menu.

 2. These markings are also referred to as a guillemet, angled quotes, fast forward, and rewind, and display as either " « " or " » ".